atropos-null/LS/py109/py109_studyguide.md

 Scope in Python is fundamentally about variable names and where they can be accessed or assigned to.
 The statement by Hunner above, correctly emphasizes that scope concerns the ability to assign new values to variables (updating which object a variable points to) rather than the ability to mutate objects.

 Variable scope determines where in your code a variable name can be accessed or reassigned.
-As explained in the Variable Scope assignment, Python has primarily global and local scopes that determine where variables can be accessed by name.
-When you create an assignment statement like `x = 5`, you're binding the name x to point to the object `5` in memory.
+Python has primarily global and local scopes that determine where variables can be accessed by name.
+When you create an assignment statement like `x = 5`, you're binding the name `x` to point to the object `5` in memory.
 The scope rules determine where this binding is valid.
 Scope restrictions apply specifically to reassignment operations.
 For example, if you try to reassign a global variable inside a function without using the global keyword, Python will create a new local variable instead.

 In contrast, object mutation is not restricted by scope.
 You can mutate a global object from within a function without using the global keyword.
 This distinction is critical because it explains why we can modify global mutable objects from inside functions without the global keyword, but need global when we want to reassign those variables.